FoleyX90/titanium_documentation/source/en/javascript_environment.md

 # The JavaScript Engine

-Titanium runs your application's JavaScript using one of two JavaScript interpreters - [JavaScriptCore](http://webkit.org/projects/javascript/) on iOS (the interpreter used by Webkit) and [Mozilla Rhino](http://www.mozilla.org/rhino/) on Android and BlackBerry.
+Titanium runs your application's JavaScript using one of two JavaScript interpreters - [JavaScriptCore](http://webkit.org/projects/javascript/) on iOS (the interpreter used by Webkit), [Mozilla Rhino](http://www.mozilla.org/rhino/) on Android, and the Browser Field object on BlackBerry.
 These engines provide a standard JavaScript interpreter with most of the functionality you would be used to in the web browser, with a few notable exceptions (mainly the DOM APIs and other browser-specific trappings).
 However, Titanium has supplemented the global namespace with some global functions JavaScript developers would be accustomed to.

 ## Built-In Functions